 Offering one day and holiday camps is a great way to provide parents with much needed childcare and an opportunity for you to expand your school year programs.
 Plus, holiday break camps promote your summer camps and other activities.

 Here are some tips to get you started:

 - Look at the calendars of school districts near you and note when school is out.
-If you’re in the Bay Area, ActivityHero has made it easy to see all the calendars in one place — see our Bay Area School District calendars sorted by counties.
+ActivityHero has made it easy to see many school calendars in one place — see our School District calendars.

 - Offer one-day camps and workshops.
 One-day options are hugely popular with parents, so don’t overlook those one-day school closures.
 Consider offering a one-day camp or workshop for $60-$80/child on days when kids are out of school but parents still have to work — like Veteran’s Day, Teacher Work Days, and parent conference days.